reilleya/RMTS-Manual/README.md

 | About                   | View application and hardware info.                                                                        |
 ## Troubleshooting
 ### My Results Aren't Right!
 Many factors can contribute to results not being what you expected.
 It is important to note that you can't assume that data is incorrect just because it deviates from your simulation, as the prediction itself could be wrong.
-For the first motor with a given propellant or a design that pushes limits in any way (high aspect ratio or mass flux, low port/throat, or pressure outside of characterized range), do not be surprised when the data returned is not what you or your simulation predicted.
+For the first motor with a given propellant, or a design that pushes limits in any way (high aspect ratio or mass flux, low port/throat, or pressure outside of characterized range), do not be surprised when the data returned is not what you or your simulation predicted.
 If a tame motor with a well-characterized propellant formula produces results outside of the expected range, or the system reports an impossible statistic (like an ISP of 300s), then it is reasonable to suspect that it is at fault.
 Different categories of error are given in the following table along with explanations.

 ### The system gives me an error code on startup
 The error codes are explained in the application, but these explantions are copied here for convenience.